 Introduction: Fresh Pear Sauce

-My parents have an apple tree on their property and each year they spend hours and hours peeling and cooking down apples to make applesauce and apple pie filling.
+My parents have an apple tree on their property and each year they spend hours and hours peeling and cooking down apples to make fresh homemade applesauce.
 I always said it's too much work just for applesauce - even though the taste and texture is superior to the store bought version.

 The process is VERY easy as there is no peeling like with applesauce!
 YAY!